 A GP referral will be required for this service, as well as a consultation.

 Urolift requires no removal of tissue and no cutting is involved.
 As such there is no scarring, risk of sexual side effects or incontinence.
-No catheter is required after the procedure and there is a quick return to normal activity with freedom from medications.
+There is a quick return to normal activity with freedom from medications.

 Unlike traditional operations which all involve cutting, there’s no risk of sexual side effects or incontinence.
 UroLift® is the first treatment for prostate enlargement that doesn’t involve destroying the prostate itself.
 It also has fewer side effects than most of the drug treatments for prostate enlargement.

-UroLift® recovery times are quick; no catheter is required after the procedure and there’s a quick return to normal activity with freedom from medications.
+UroLift® recovery times are quick; there’s a quick return to normal activity with freedom from medications.